AdamBoley/Project-Beergate/README.md

 - Find and apply a favicon - done
 - Custom 404 and 500 error pages - done
 - add class and method docstrings - done
+- Capitalise or title AddReview `name`, `brewery`, `hops`, `type` and `colour` field inputs - done
+- Capitalise or title UpdateReview `name`, `brewery`, `hops`, `type` and `colour` field inputs - done
+- Lowercase AddReview and UpdateReview `keywords` field input - done
+- After submitting a User Review Form, add a link to submit a new review to the success text box - done
+- Simplify views.py class names - done

 Rejected: